mne-tools/mne-python/doc/install/mne_python.rst

 .. raw:: html

-   <div width="100%" height="0 px" style="margin: 0 0 30px;"></div>
+   <div width="100%" height="0 px" style="margin: 0 0 15px;"></div>

-.. details:: |folder| If you prefer an isolated Anaconda environment...
+If you prefer an isolated Anaconda environment, instead of using\

-   Instead of using :samp:`conda env update` to modify your base environment, you can create a new dedicated environment with :samp:`conda env create -n mne --file environment.yml`.
+:samp:`conda env update` to modify your "base" environment, you can create a new dedicated environment with :samp:`conda env create --name mne --file environment.yml`.

 .. javascript below adapted from nilearn